 Prognosis for Kidney Transplantation

 Most rejection episodes and other complications occur within 3 to 4 months after transplantation; most patients then return to more normal health and activity but must take maintenance doses of immunosuppressants indefinitely.

 At 1 year after kidney transplantation, survival rates are

 Deceased-donor grafts: 95% (patients) and 88% (grafts)

 Subsequent annual graft loss rates are 3 to 5% with a living-donor graft and 5 to 8% with a deceased-donor graft.

 Among patients whose graft survives the first year, half die of other causes (eg, cardiovascular disease, infection) with the graft functioning normally; half develop chronic allograft nephropathy with the graft malfunctioning in 1 to 5 years.
-Rates of late failure are higher for blacks than for whites.
+Rates of late failure are higher for patients with African ancestry.

 Doppler ultrasonographic measurement of peak systolic and minimal end-diastolic flow in renal segmental arteries ≥ 3 months after transplantation may help assess prognosis.